Phone the Registrar’s Office toll free at 1-855-253-7344.

 ‘No Shows’ are reported for nonattendance in the first week of the semester.
 Any student who fails to show for class or log in with academic activity for online classes within the first seven days of the semester will be reported as a ‘No Show.’
 ‘No Show’ classes will not appear on a student’s record.
 Financial aid students who have been reported as a ‘No Show’ will become responsible for all charges.

 Special Status and Transient Student Registration is available during the open registration period each semester.
 Registration for students admitted in special status is available to new students who complete their admissions file by the semester application deadline, currently enrolled special status students, and previous special status students who request readmission by the semester application deadline.
 Registration for transient students is available to new students who complete their admissions file by the semester application deadline.
 Registration for currently enrolled transient students is available to students who submit a transient student letter at least two weeks prior to registration each semester.
 Registration for previously enrolled transient students is available to students who request readmission and submit a transient student letter by the semester application deadline.

 Orientation acquaints students with West Georgia Technical College, its policies, and its services.
-New students and students who have returned to WGTC after two or more semesters away are required to complete the New Student Orientation online prior to registration.
+New students and students who have returned to WGTC after two or more semesters away are required to complete New Student Orientation prior to registration.
 Additional orientation information is provided by instructors in each of the College’s programs of study.
 The catalog also details further information on the policies and services provided by the institution.

 Student Identification Number

 At the time of admission to the College, each student will be assigned a nine-digit identification number to be used throughout the time of enrollment.
 This student number will be used during course registration, for online course access, and in many other situations as students’ primary means of access to their academic and financial aid records.